goldentree1/stcsurf/README.md

 ### STCSURF
  St Clair swell forecast with webcams, tides, wind & historic forecasts.
- Built with Javascript + ReactJS using the NextJS framework, and designed to run on Netlify's hosting infrastructure.
+ Built with Javascript + ReactJS using the NextJS framework and designed to run on Netlify's hosting infrastructure.

 # Technology
 Uses Next.js (Reactjs), MongoDB, and Netlify.